shirish93/shirish93.github.io/_posts/2024-02-16-tape-and-strings.md

 * **Focus on core functionality:** By clearly defining requirements, teams can prioritize essential features and avoid feature creep.
 This ensures the system delivers its core value.
 * **Meeting business needs:** Building to spec aligns the system with specific business objectives.
 It delivers tangible benefits from the outset.
-* **Validate ideas quickly:** Launching a "good enough" version allows for real-world user feedback and market validation.
+* **Validate ideas quickly:** Launching a "good enough" version allows for timely user feedback and market validation.
 This saves time and resources on features that might not resonate with the target audience.
 * **Lower initial investment:** This approach allows for focusing on essential features first, reducing initial development costs.
 We avoid aiming for a comprehensive solution at the start.
 * **Respond to market needs:** Adapting and iterating quickly based on user feedback and market trends allows teams to stay ahead of the curve and remain competitive.
 * **Capture early adopters:** Companies that move fast can attract early adopters.
 They gain access to users who are willing to provide feedback and contribute to the product's growth.